FlowFuse/flowfuse/docs/user/concepts.md

 A Template describes the properties of Node-RED itself.
 It is how many of the settings a user familiar with Node-RED would be used to modify in their settings file.
-But it can also be used to customise the palette of nodes that are pre-installed, provide a set of default flows, and change the look and feel of the editor.
+But it can also be used to customise the palette of nodes that are pre-installed, provide a set of default flows and change the look and feel of the editor.

 A template can also specify [Environment Variables](./envvar.md) which can then have their values customised for each Node-RED instance, or have their values locked